The holy grail for many runners is to unlock the secret to become a faster, stronger and less injury-prone runner.

 Listening to your body is a great way to really tune into how your body is doing on a run.

-It can take some time and practice, but it can bring about many benefits.
+It can take some time and practice, but it can bring many benefits.

 Listening to your body can help you modify your training, improve your running performance and help you recognise your limits.